iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/Design.md

 > Identify the entities.

 - What is an entity is a discussion, not a given.
 Things that the database needs to track are entities.
-- Some entities may be physical—such as a teacher—whilst some are just concepts—such as a subject.
+- Some entities may be physicalsuch as a teacher—whilst some are just concepts—such as a subject.

 **Entities:** school, classes, teacher, room, students, subject